skoric/skoric.github.io/_posts/2021-04-15-keep-your-room-database-apis-clean.md

 }
 ```

-All the users are marked with `suspend` because we'll use them in Kotlin coroutines.
+All the functions are marked with `suspend` because we'll use them in Kotlin coroutines.

 > Small hint on naming: I usually like to keep function naming simple and precise, e.g. `insertOrUpdate()` is a bit more precise than something like `set()`.
 Also, I let the variable describe the data we're manipulating, so `get(): User` instead of `getUser(): User`.
 I will use full names later in higher-level APIs, but in the context of each DAO, this naming is shorter and more consistent.